Demystifying JOIN Algorithms

 the time of the query, it uses the readily available primary

-key index of the product
+key index of the product table on

-the id
+the id column.

-1 2 3 4 |
+1 2 3 4 | |

 Indexing with B-Trees